uktrade/uk-trade-quotas-dashboard/src/index.md

  // Ideally use only the first 4, and in the order they appear let govuk_colour_palette = ["#12436D", "#28A197", "#801650", "#F46A25", "#3D3D3D", "#A285D1"]

-const balances = await FileAttachment("./data/balances.json")
+const balanceHistory = await FileAttachment("./data/quota-balance-history.json")
   .json({typed: true})
   .then(data => data.map(row => ({
     quota__order_number: row.quota__order_number,